Current Economic Snapshot

-- Slow-hire, slow-fire: Firms appear less willing to hire, but also reluctant to make any major changes.
-Some call this a slow-hire/slow-fire labor market.
+- Slow-hire, Slow-fire: Firms continue to appear less willing to hire, but also reluctant to make any major changes.
+Some call this a slow-hire, slow-fire job market.

 Notes: This information is meant to provide a monthly check-in on the most recent economic data in Kentucky and the U.S. It is not comprehensive.
 For additional information on Kentucky’s economy, we recommend resources like Blueprint Kentucky’s annual report on Kentucky’s Rural Economy and the UK’s Annual Economic Report.